Poverty and Social Protection Conference | Global Poverty Solutions

 • Contact

-• Academic submissions:
+• Academic Submissions:

-2. Clearly states purpose and outcome
+• Clearly stated purpose and outcomes.

-4. Originality and innovation
+• Originality and innovation.

-• Professional and personal development:
+• Professional and Personal Development:

 • NGO, Government, Non-Profit:

-1. Relevance to conference themes
+• Relevance to conference themes.

-2. Clearly states purpose and outcome
+• Clearly stated purpose and outcomes.

-Proposals are accepted on a rolling admission basis as long as space is available or by January 31st 2023* at the latest and are to be be submitted along with application form.
+Proposals are accepted on a rolling admission basis as long as space is available or by December 25th 2025* at the latest and are to be be submitted along with application form.
 All submissions will be peer reviewed and acceptance/rejections is based on criteria specified above, as well as professional and personal background of the applicant, in order to ensure a diverse learning environment.
-Admission decisions are made on a rolling admission basis, within working 10 days after the application has been received.
+Admission decisions are made on a rolling admission basis, within working 7 days after the application has been received.

 *Admission may close earlier than the date stated above if space in the conference fills up.